SU(2)-Symmetric Spin-Boson Model: Quantum Criticality, Fixed-Point Annihilation, and Duality

+A comprehensive understanding of critical phenomena requires one to unravel their underlying renormalization-group (RG) structure.
+A scenario of current interest is the collision and annihilation of two intermediate-coupling fixed points as a function of an external parameter, such as spatial dimension, as it leads to the breakdown of naive perturbative predictions and to an unconventionally slow RG flow close to the collision, associated with nontrivial crossover phenomena \cite{kaplan09}.
+Fixed-point collisions have been discussed in a number of contexts using RG techniques, including the Abelian Higgs model \cite{halperin74,braun14}, the chiral phase transition in quantum chromodynamics \cite{gies06,kaplan09}, the $Q$-state Potts model \cite{Nienhuis79}, and deconfined criticality in quantum magnets \cite{nahum15,wang17,Nahum20}.
+Detailed numerical studies are lacking, however, partly because dimensionality cannot be tuned continuously.

+Dissipative quantum impurity models play a central role in modern physics, with applications from fundamental statistical mechanics to biological systems \cite{leggett}.
+In condensed matter, they can serve as effective models for magnetic moments in magnets \cite{SBV99,VBS00}, but also for heavy-fermion metals described by extended dynamical mean-field theory (EDMFT) \cite{si01,si03} as well as non-Fermi-liquid behavior in Sachdev-Ye-Kitaev-type (SYK-type) models \cite{SY93,SYKreview}.
+Already simple dissipative impurity models can show nontrivial quantum phase transitions \cite{leggett, mv06}, and they have recently been proposed as platform to access fixed-point annihilation numerically \cite{guo12,bruo14}, but direct evidence is missing.

-It is the purpose of this paper to close this gap.
-We utilize a recently developed wormhole quantum Monte Carlo (QMC) technique which enables us to simulate dissipative quantum systems to far lower temperatures than previously possible \cite{weber21}.
-We firmly establish the existence of both critical and strong-coupling phases for the SU(2)-symmetric spin-boson model.
-We obtain precise values for the critical exponents of the transition between the two, which are found to violate the QCC but to obey hyperscaling.
+It is the purpose of this Letter to close this gap.
+We utilize a recently developed wormhole quantum Monte Carlo (QMC) technique that enables us to simulate dissipative quantum systems to far lower temperatures than previously possible \cite{weber21}.
+We study an SU(2)-symmetric three-bath generalization of the $S=1/2$ spin-boson model \cite{bfk,SBV99,VBS00,sengupta}, with a gapless bath spectrum scaling as $\w^s$.
+For this model, we firmly establish the existence of both critical and strong-coupling phases and obtain precise values for the critical exponents at the associated transition.
 The critical phase disappears from the phase diagram for $s<s^\ast = 0.6540(2)$ due to a collision of RG fixed points.
 Using a scaling analysis, we directly monitor this fixed-point collision in an unprecedented manner.
 Most importantly, we find a remarkable duality between the stable and unstable fixed points located at small and large intermediate coupling, respectively.
 This enables us to draw conclusions on the nature of the strong-coupling expansion and to deduce exact results near $s^\ast$ even in the absence of a small parameter.
-Our work paves the way to high-accuracy studies of more complex dissipative quantum models.
+Our work paves the way to high-accuracy studies of more complex dissipative quantum models and, for the first time, makes the fixed-point annihilation accessible to large-scale simulations.